intel/gstreamer-media-SDK/README.md

 To install the plugins:

-	make install
+	sudo make install

-The plugins will be installed in the /usr/lib/gstreamer-1.0 directory.
+The plugins would be normally installed in the /usr/lib/gstreamer-1.0 directory.

 To uninstall the plugins:

-	make uninstall
+	sudo make uninstall

 Usage